afsalthaj/afsalthaj.github.io/src/content/blog/when-speed-kills.md

 If you are known for delivering reliable work, others will trust it and build on top of it.
 If you are known for delivering things quickly but with instability, others will be cautious about using your work — and that slows down the entire team.

-## A possible conclusion: Speed is just a symptom, not the cause
+## End of the day..

 Speed, by itself, does not win.
-In many cases, it reduces the probability of success because it increases the likelihood of foundational issues being overlooked.
+In many cases, it reduces the probability of success for ourselves and our company, because it increases the likelihood of foundational issues being overlooked.

-Speed bypasses thought processes such as "How simple it is for users, to use the the simplest feature of the product?".
-Since we are moving fast, we are not asking these questions.

-We are not asking "Is this feature really necessary?
-Does it add value?
-Can we do it in a simpler way?".
-We just fast forward for particularly the sake of moving forward.

-If you step back, this is not really about speed.
-It is about what we choose to optimise for under pressure.

-Speed is just the visible symptom.
+If you demystify everything what's said above into one sentece, that would be: **Speed is just the visible symptom!**

-The real decision happens earlier — in how we define scope, how we prioritise features, and how much imperfection we tolerate in the foundation.

-And most of the time, the cost of not asking these questions shows up later, when even small changes become unexpectedly expensive.

-At that point, slowing down is no longer a choice.
-It becomes a necessity.